• Skip to primary navigation

 ✔️ Why you'll love this recipe!

-• A quick and easy creamy seafood pasta recipe that both adults and kids love!
+1. A quick and easy creamy seafood pasta recipe ready in just 15 minutes.

-• The recipe can easily be doubled to feed a crowd.
+2. The recipe can be doubled to feed a crowd, or halved for date night.

-• Easily adaptable - add more veggies, swap the fresh herbs, and you could even add more seafood!
+3. Easily adaptable - add more veggies, swap the fresh herbs, and you could even add more seafood such as cooked crab meat!

-• Leftovers can be served cold as a pasta salad the next day.
-Great for lunchboxes!
+4. Leftovers can be served cold as a pasta salad the next day.
+Great for lunchboxes and picnics!

 🛒 Ingredient notes